 We asked Police1 columnists and contributors what advice they would give a police promotional candidate on developing a winning opening statement.

-Complete the box below to download a summary list of these tips for handy review or for distribution at your department.
+Complete the form on this page to download a summary list of these tips for handy review or distribution at your department.

 Aside from looking well-groomed and professionally dressed, with good posture and a firm handshake, maintain a positive attitude and smile.
 Be calm and measured, just like you practiced.
 If there is more than one interviewer, move your gaze to each as you introduce yourself and provide the following information.